 Speaking from Washington DC, Adav Noti, a US election lawyer with the Campaign Legal Center, also warned that Super PACs have been “destructive” in the US, with “horrible effects” for American democracy.

-“A federal election in the US is supposed to be decided by 150m voters and yet the policy preferences are being determined by literally 20 people, 20 major donors”.
+“A federal election in the US is supposed to be decided by 150 million voters and yet the policy preferences are being determined by literally 20 people, 20 major donors.”

-He said “all the donations we have received are legal”, and that “the destination of our funds has always been legal and public”.
+He added “all the donations we have received are legal” and “the destination of our funds has always been legal and public.”

 - Additional reporting by Peter Geoghegan, Claudia Torrisi, Belen Lobos and Alexander Nabert.

 Ukraine's fight for economic justice

 Russian aggression is driving Ukrainians into poverty.
 But the war could also be an opportunity to reset the Ukrainian economy – if only people and politicians could agree how.
 The danger is that wartime ‘reforms’ could ease a permanent shift to a smaller state – with less regulation and protection for citizens.

 Our speakers will help you unpack these issues and explain why support for Ukrainian society is more important than ever.